Dean’s Undergraduate Research Fund Grants

 All grant recipients are required to participate in the spring CAS Undergraduate Research Conference (for which a separate application must be submitted).
 In accepting a grant, the student also gives the College permission to publish the abstract online and in print in Inquiry, the College’s undergraduate research journal, and to share information with the donor of the particular research grant.
 The student must submit to the Dean’s Office a written report after the completion of the grant explaining how the funds were expended, a paper describing the results of the research, and a 150 to 200 word abstract of that paper.

-- Committee Meeting (Humanities): the third week of November 2015
+- Selection Committee Meetings: the third week of November 2016

-- Committee Meeting (Humanities): the fourth week of February 2016
+- Selection Committee Meetings: the fourth week of February 2017

-- Committee Meeting (Humanities): the third week of April 2016
+- Selection Committee Meetings: the third week of April 2017

 In accepting a grant, the student gives the College permission to publish the abstract online and in print in Inquiry, the College's undergraduate research journal, and to share information with the donor.